When will Zepbound be available at U.S. pharmacies?

 Clinical trials

-The superior efficacy of this medication has been demonstrated in clinical trials compared with other similar medications.
+Clinical trials have demonstrated the superior efficacy of this medication compared with similar medications.
 Evidence from a 36-week SURMOUNT-4 clinical trial showed that patients taking tirzepatide experienced an initial mean weight reduction of 20.9% from a mean body weight of 236.6 lbs.

 The clinical trial also demonstrated the overall safety of tirzepatide as reported in previous trials, with the most common side effect reported as gastro-related including nausea and other stomach-related problems.